b-xb/jammming/README.md

 ## Demo

-Try out a demo of the app at [b-xb-jammming.surge.sh](https://b-xb-jammming.surge.sh/)
+A demo of the app is running at [b-xb-jammming.surge.sh](https://b-xb-jammming.surge.sh/)

+In order to try out the demo app, I need to grant permission to Spotify accounts manually (at this current time).

+If you are interested, then send a private message to me containing the email address that is linked to your Spotify account and I can grant you permission.

 ## Requirements